peterdsharpe/DawnDesignTool/README.md

 # Design_Opt_HALE
 by Peter Sharpe

-*Please do not share outside of MIT AeroAstro for the time being.*
+*Please do not share this repository outside of MIT AeroAstro for the time being.*

 ## Description